Introduction: Mega328 With LCD, Keypad and FTDI In-circuit Programming

 We'll start by laying out our major components on the breadboard.
 Don't try to crowd things together since you'll need room to run wire, place components and just to get your fingers in.
 A good quality set of tweezers is a great tool to have for working with parts.

 Important: Static electricity can damage or destroy some integrated circuits.
-Take precautions when handling sensitive parts.
+Always take precautions when handling sensitive parts.
 Here's a link to get you started.
+That said however, basic static safety will suffice (don't shuffle across a carpet in your socks and pick up the MCU for instance) it's not necessary to use an anti-static mat with the stuff in this project.

 Place your parts as shown on the photo.
 The arrows indicate pin 1 of each part.
 Most chips have a U shaped indentation on top of the body.
 The pin to the left of this mark is normally pin 1.
 Other devices may have a small circular indent next to pin 1.
 Check the data sheet if in doubt.